 Examples of Elder’s Financial Abuse

-Here are some common examples of elder’s financial abuse:
+Common examples of elder’s financial abuse include:

 - Taking personal property or money from the elder